Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ## Camera Sorting Layer Texture

 The __2D Renderer Data__ can specify how to supply the shader variable _CameraSortingLayerTexture for use in custom shaders.
+This data should be used in the same frame, and can be used on following layers.

 ### Foremost Sorting Layer
 All Layers captured for use in the supplied Texture will be drawn from the very back Layer until and including the Layer specified by __Foremost Sorting Layer__